 - Add garlic and dill (parsley); serve hot with freshly grated Parmesan cheese and/or a dollop of plain yogurt.

-- Store: Refrigerate for 2 days in an airtight container.
+Store: Refrigerate for 2 days in an airtight container.
 It is so great for quick lunches and easy dinner leftovers!
 I find any longer than that results in the vegetables becoming too mushy.
-If this recipe is too much for your family follow the next step.

-- Freeze: I recommend freezing soup right after cooking.
+Freeze: I recommend freezing soup right after cooking.
 Transfer to an airtight glass container and freeze as soon as soup has cooled down.
 You can also freeze leftovers, but any further past day 2 will result in mushy vegetables.
+Note that potatoes may change in texture upon thawing

 - Frozen and other vegetables work: Use your favorites.
 You can also add thinly shredded cabbage 15 minutes before other ingredients as it takes a bit longer to cook.